A vision for culture to support a vibrant ‘world class’ Plymouth for the benefit of all

 Culture is vital to Plymouth’s future in a world after the Covid-19 pandemic – the sector currently employs more than 1,500 people, with an estimated 600 indirect jobs supported by it.
 The sector accounts for nearly £70 million of economic output per year and 365 businesses in Plymouth are classed as “arts, entertainment, recreation and other services”.

 Despite the devastating effects of the Covid-19 pandemic, Plymouth has continued to innovate culturally through the crisis with major developments such as The Box opening and projects such as the Speedwell ‘No New Worlds’ installation attracting global attention.

 This is as well as eye-catching community projects such as impromptu giant puppet parades, guerrilla knitting and a human seagull wandering the city centre – all part of Plymouth’s relentless creative spirit.

-Scroll down to read an overview of the plan, or click below to read a draft of the Culture Plan in full – subject to change.
+Scroll down to read an overview of the plan, or click below to read the Culture Plan in full.

 The Culture Plan builds on this spirit, aspiring to channel it into making Plymouth an international beacon for culture.
 It includes:

 An annual world class programme of city-wide public events – music, theatre, art, dance and much more – that connect communities.

 Immediate investment in the city centre – a High Street Heritage Action Zone – to strengthen how we experience culture in the city centre.

 Increasing the number of outdoor and indoor spaces used to host cultural initiatives, using Plymouth’s natural and built environment – such as its world-class waterfront and transforming city centre but also community spaces across the city.